 or Idi Amin:

-That’s how you pull that Martial Leader look off, right?
-Not with one measly ribbon.
+That’s how you pull off the “military leader” look, right?
+Not with one measly medal.

 Anyway, when it came time to negotiate the Lausanne Treaty to formally end the Turkish War of Independence, the Allies invited both Atatürk’s fledgling Turkish national government (the “Ankara government”) and the remnants of the imperial government (the “Istanbul government”) to the talks.
 We can thus see the move by Atatürk and his Turkish National Grand Assembly to abolish the Ottoman Sultanate on November 1, 1922, as an attempt to ensure that there would be absolutely no confusion about who really represented the Turks at the bargaining table.
 Did the assembly have the legal right to take this step?
 I think it’s debatable, in the abstract, but what was Mehmed VI going to do about it?
 He had no army, no real support inside or outside of the new Turkey, and certainly no chance of coming out ahead in a clash with Atatürk.
 So he fled–first to a British warship, then to Malta, and finally to a comfortable exile on the Italian Riviera, where he died in May 1926.